MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-bluetooth.md

 <!--/Scope-->
 <!--Description-->
+Added in Windows 10, version 1511.
 Set a list of allowable services and profiles.
 String hex formatted array of Bluetooth service UUIDs in canonical format, delimited by semicolons.
 For example, {782AFCFC-7CAA-436C-8BF0-78CD0FFBD4AF}.

 The default value is an empty string.
 For more information, see [ServicesAllowedList usage guide](#servicesallowedlist-usage-guide)